KajetanHarla01/digital_signature/README.md

 Files to sign have to be in <b>files</b> directory.
 The signature is written to <b>sign.dat</b> file in the <b>signature</b> directory.

 <h2>Signature validation</h2>
 To validate a signature, you have to choose a signed file from the <b>files</b> directory.
-The file <b>sign.dat</b> with signature is used in validation process.
+The file <b>sign.dat</b> with the signature is used in the validation process.
 Then in the console, the result of the validation is printed.